Tip one: use a magnifying mirror

 Take your curler, go to the base of your top lashes and push for a few seconds.
 Make sure all eyelashes have been curled, to emphasise this wide-eyed look.
 The Eyeko Eyelash Curler is a game-changer and its added cushion removes the worry of damaging your lashes whilst creating this effect.

-Tip five: add lashings of mascara
+Tip six: add lashings of mascara

 Emphasising your natural highlight by applying a metallic silver or light shimmer in the corner and on the edge of your eye will add the pop you need to accentuate your eyes.
-The Eyeko Double Act Shadow Stick in the shade Yin and Yang is perfect to add a hint of sparkle, especially if paired with metallic frames.
+The Eyeko Double Act Shadow Stick in the shade Yin and Yang is perfect to add a hint of sparkle, especially if paired with sparkly frames.
 Once applied, blend out with your finger to finish the polished and effortless look.

 Glasses are fashionable and sexy and can accentuate the eyes when you choose the right makeup for them.
 Try to match your makeup with your hair and eye colour, and use your frames to balance out and elevate any look.
 You can even use our online tool to virtually try-on as many frames as you like to find out which suit you and your eye makeup best.